Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Discussion

-The accuracy of the SPeM system will be dependent on the experimental setup and the resulting data collection process.
-Two significant factors that affect the classification accuracy are the sampling rate and period.
-The sampling rate is impacted by the non-linear resistance characteristics of Velostat.
-In our experiments, we have set the sampling rate to two hertz to account for the application and release of Velostat resistance and the duration of a single activity in the RFA.
+The accuracy of the SPeM system will depend on the experimental setup and the resulting data collection process.
+Two significant factors that affect classification accuracy are the sampling rate and the period.
+The sampling rate is impacted by the nonlinear resistance characteristics of Velostat.
+In our experiments, we set the sampling rate to two hertz to account for the application and release of Velostat resistance and the duration of a single activity in the RFA.
 However, we have observed that the sampling frequency may be a little high, resulting in minor variations in adjacent images and wasting computational resources, as well as electrical noise caused by cluttered currents in the sensor array.
-It is essential to note that the sampling period heavily depends on the application under consideration.
-While the experiments in this paper aim to control experimental variables and observe the differences between static and highly dynamic applications, a faster sampling period may not be appropriate for other applications, such as sleep recognition, where it could result in the unnecessary waste of computational resources.
+It is essential to note that the sampling period depends heavily on the application under consideration.
+Although the experiments in this paper aim to control the experimental variables and observe the differences between static and highly dynamic applications, a faster sampling period may not be appropriate for other applications, such as sleep recognition, where it could result in the unnecessary waste of computational resources.
 Therefore, it is necessary to adjust the system parameters to suit different human monitoring applications.
-A tailored application-following system parameter setting can lead to better performance and accurate classification results in diverse scenarios.
+A tailored setting of application-following system parameters can lead to better performance and accurate classification results in diverse scenarios.